Tomáš Nosek: Professional

+Detroit Red Wings

 During the 2014–15 season, Nosek recorded 11 goals and 23 assists in 55 games for the Grand Rapids Griffins.
 He was tied with teammate Nick Jensen for the league lead with a plus-30 rating despite being limited to 55 games due to injury.
 During the Calder Cup playoffs, he recorded two goals and five assists in 12 games.

-On 14 June 2014, Nosek signed a two-year entry-level contract with the Detroit Red Wings.
+On 14 June 2014, Nosek signed a two-year, entry-level contract with the Detroit Red Wings.

 On 19 December 2015, Nosek was recalled by the Red Wings.
 Prior to being recalled, he recorded two goals and five assists in 25 games with the Griffins.
 He made his NHL debut for the Red Wings on 26 December in a game against the Nashville Predators.
 He was assigned to the Griffins on 5 January 2016.
 In six games for the Red Wings, he registered two penalty minutes, six hits and three takeaways while averaging 10:08 time on ice during his first NHL call-up.

 On 27 May 2016, Nosek signed a two-year contract extension with the Red Wings.
 On 18 March 2017, Nosek was recalled by the Red Wings.
 Prior to being recalled, Nosek recorded 15 goals and 24 assists in 48 games with the Griffins.
 Following the conclusion of the Red Wings season, Nosek was assigned to the Griffins.
 Nosek appeared in 11 games for the Red Wings, and recorded his first career NHL goal on 28 March against Cam Ward of the Carolina Hurricanes.
 During the 2016–17 season, Nosek recorded 15 goals and 26 assists in 51 games during the regular season.
 During the 2017 Calder Cup playoffs, he was the team's leading scorer recording 10 goals and 12 assists in 19 games, to help lead the Griffins to the Calder Cup championship.

+Vegas Golden Knights

 On 21 June 2017, Nosek was selected by the Vegas Golden Knights in the 2017 NHL Expansion Draft.
 On 10 October 2017, Nosek scored the Knights' first franchise goal on home ice at the T-Mobile Arena.
 The Knights qualified for the 2018 Stanley Cup playoffs, where Nosek scored his first career playoff goal on 18 May 2018, against the Winnipeg Jets.
 As a restricted free agent, Nosek signed a one-year, $962,500 contract with the Golden Knights on 18 July.

 On 1 July 2019, Nosek re-signed with the Golden Knights on a one-year, $1 million deal.